Frequently Asked Questions

 If you would like to make a contribution towards the cost of these meals (or other costs associated with the pilgrimage), please indicate this when you register.

-Yes, confessions will be heard Friday evening and Saturday morning.
+Yes, confessions will be available.
 If a priest is able to join us during the walking portions of the pilgrimage, priest and penitent can drop back from the group for confessions as necessary.
+Depending on time, confessions may be heard prior to Mass at the Carmelite Monastery on Saturday, and/or the Holy Hour on Saturday evening.

 The remainder of the pilgrimage is intended to be an opportunity for the participants to "disconnect" from the world and focus on their relationship with God.
 In this sense, the Pilgrimage is like a retreat.

-Of course, any man 18 years old and up is welcome to participate in the pilgrimage including any family members.
-This would be a great father/son bonding experience, for example.
-If you want to bring your nephew, God-son, uncle, or any other man in your family over the age of 18, it is highly encouraged!
+This Pilgrimage would be a great father/son bonding experience.
+If you want to bring your nephew, God-son, or any other man in your family, it is highly encouraged!
+But remember due to Archdiocesan guidelines, the age limit is strictly 18 years of age and older.

 That is up to individual participants.
 The Joseph Challenge Pilgrimage is intended to be, in a sense, a retreat.
 But many people use their phones for other things, such as a camera, or as a prayer book.
 In order to communicate with rides, or in the case of emergencies, it may be a good idea to have your cell phone.
 Pilgrimage organizers will have their cell phones at all times.